mattHay/mattHay/README.md

 ## Features of the latest version

-- 👨🏽‍💻 Currently working on phylogenomics;
+- Currently working on phylogenomics;
 - Driven by problem solving and methods development;
 - Passionate about data visualisation --->
-- 💞️ Looking to collaborate on novel NGS methodologies;